wp-plugins/ajax-adsense/readme.txt

 == Frequently Asked Questions ==

-= Why doesn't my home/front page show no ads? =
+= Why does my home/front page show no ads? =

 Ads are inserted by attaching a filter to the contents.
 If your home/front page is made up of full posts, the content filter will apply and you will see ads.
 On the other hand, if your home/front page is made up of excerpts (snippets of post contents), the content filter doesn't apply.